 Mean deviation is an absolute measure of dispersion.
 However, a relative measure can give a better view.
 Thus coefficient of mean deviation is calculated by dividing the mean deviation by the average used in finding out the mean deviation itself.
 Coefficient of mean deviation is a relative measure of dispersion and is comparable to similar measure of other series.
 Mean deviation and its coefficient are used in statistical studies for judging the variability, and thereby provide the study of central tendency of a series more precise by throwing light on the distinctiveness of an average.
-It is considered as a better measure of a series.
+It is considered as a better measure of variability than range as it takes into consideration the values of all items of a series.
 Even then it is not a frequently used measure as it is not suitable to algebraic process.